 My prior post explained how ordinary business transactions between foreign governments and the Trump Organization would not automatically create violations of the Foreign Emoluments Clause regarding President-elect Trump.
-That post concluded that the term “emolument” refers only to payments made in connection with the performance of services (whether as an officer or employee), and does not refer to any conceivable foreign government payment.
+That post concluded that the term “emolument” refers only to payments made in connection with the performance of services for a foreign government (whether as an officer or employee), and does not refer to any conceivable payment from that government.
 The prior post relied on Supreme Court opinions, Office of Legal Counsel opinions, definitions in legal dictionaries, and so on.
 (For my full-length law review article on the relevant issues, please see here: The Foreign Emoluments Clause and the Chief Executive.)

 However, some commentators, most notably Professor Richard Painter (Minnesota) and Norm Eisen (Brookings Institution), have argued for a much broader definition of emolument.
 The legal basis for their interpretation remains unclear because they make no mention of Supreme Court opinions, OLC opinions, Comptroller General opinions, legislative enactments, or other legal authorities, but their article in The Atlantic defines emoluments as reaching “anything of value.”
 (Their longer Brookings Institution report, co-authored with Professor Larry Tribe, takes a similarly broad approach without citing or examining relevant authorities.
 See page 11.)
 This post explains how their interpretation, if accepted, would support the impeachment of President Obama.